-2.1 Continue examination of terrestrial, space-based and integrated telecommunications/ICTs to assist affected countries in utilizing relevant applications for disaster prediction, detection, monitoring, early warning, response and relief, including consideration of best practices/guidelines for implementation, and in ensuring a favourable regulatory environment to enable rapid deployment and implementation.
+1 Continue examination of terrestrial, space-based and integrated telecommunications/ICTs to assist affected countries in utilizing relevant applications for disaster prediction, detection, monitoring, early warning, response, relief,and recovery, including consideration of best practices/guidelines for implementation, and in ensuring a favourable regulatory environment to enable rapid deployment and implementation.

-2.2 Continue gathering national experiences and case studies in disaster preparedness, mitigation and response, and in the development of national disaster communications plans, and examine common themes between them.
+2 Continue gathering and examining national experiences nd case studies in use of telecommunications/ICTs for disaster preparedness, mitigation, response and recovery, including response to pandemics like COVID-19, and analysing lessons learned and common themes between them.

-2.3 Examine the role that administrations and Sector Members and other expert organizations and stakeholders share in collaboratively addressing disaster management and the effective use of telecommunications/ICTs.
+3 Examine the role that administrations and Sector Members and other expert organizations and stakeholders share in collaboratively addressing disaster management and the effective use of telecommunications/ICTs particularly in the areas of disaster response and recovery.

-2.4 Examine the implementation of early-warning systems, and related disaster risk reduction and response actions, including safety confirmations in the event of a disaster.

-2.5 Examine emergency communications planning, implementation and analysis of disaster communications exercises and drills.

-2.6 Examine the enabling environment for more resilient communications networks and for the deployment of emergency communications systems, which includes, but is not limited to, emergency response, preparedness and recovery.
+4 Examine the enabling environment for more resilient communications networks and for the deployment of emergency communications systems and latest digital communication technologies, which includes, but is not limited to, emergency preparedness, response and recovery.

-2.7 Develop best practices for the elaboration of national and regional disaster-management plans or frameworks for the use of telecommunications/ICTs in natural and man-made disaster and/or emergency situations, working in coordination with the relevant BDT programmes, regional offices and other partners.
+5 Gather national experiences and case studies and develop best practices for the elaboration, implementation, and refinement of national and regional disaster-management plans or frameworks for the use of telecommunications/ICTs in natural and man-made disaster and/or emergency situations including those of pandemics, working in coordination with the relevant BDT programmes, regional offices, and other partners.

-2.8 Continue updating the online toolkit with relevant information and materials collected during the study period.
+6 Continue updating the online toolkit with relevant information and materials collected during the study period.